juhojo/jigsaw_toxicity_classification/report.md

 Our initial plan is to use CNNs because they have been shown effective for various NLP problems.
 In addition to CNNs, we will implement a LSTM or a GRU network (another variation of RNN), and compare those results to the results obtained by CNNs.

-<div style="page-break-after: always;"></div>
+\pagebreak

 ## Analysing the datasets

 The data originates from year 2017, when the Civil Comments platform shut down and published their ~2m public comments making them available for researchers.
 Each item in the dataset has one primary attribute for the toxicity, `target`, indicating a goal value that the models should try to achieve.
 The trained model should then predict the `target` toxicity for the test data.

 The training data originally consisted of `1804874` sentences.
 We managed to reduce this amount by `30578` rows, which brought the number of total rows to `1774296`.
 This process is later described in this document.
-The sentences had altogether n individual words, which we managed to reduce by n words.
+The sentences had altogether 1670966 individual words, which we managed to reduce by 1354991 (81.09%) words.

 In addition to `target`, there are several subtypes of toxicity.
 These are not supposed to be predicted by the model, but they are for providing additional avenue for future research.
 The subtype attributes are: